Professional Lands Management Certification Program

 For more information about the KA program, please visit https://agbio.usask.ca/programs/kanawayhetaytan-askiy-ka-program.php

-The Akii and Environmental Stewardship program is an innovative and dynamic certificate program designed to provide essential grounding in the field of land management.
-The level I portion of the program consists of 6 courses that cover a broad range of topics related to lands, resources and environmental management.
+The Aki and Environmental Stewardship program is an innovative and dynamic certificate program designed to provide essential grounding in the field of land management.
+The Level I portion of the program consists of 6 courses that cover a broad range of topics related to lands, resources and environmental management.
 Learners can also take an additional 4 courses and receive a certificate from Algoma University.